Weeds and Structures

 Releasing a Pike

 When releasing a pike, you may need to revive the fish.
 It may take 30 seconds or may take 5 mins.
 Support the fish for as long as needed.
 Hold the tail to support the pike.
 No need to move the pike back and forth in the water.
 It is preferable to hold them still.
 Occasionally, turn them to their side.
 If they don’t right themselves, they are not yet recovered.
-When a pike is recovered, it will right itself when turned on its side, and will start to move it’s tail.
+When a pike is recovered, it will right itself when turned on its side and will start to move its tail.
 At that point, it is okay to let them go.

-Watch the August UWOTF Virtual Meeting Presentation on Pike, Carp and Musky Fishing Tips.
-Co-Hosts – Jenn Hsia, Lino Jubilado and Nome Stark.
+Watch the August UWOTF Virtual Meeting Presentation on Pike, Carp, and Musky Fishing Tips.
+Co-Hosts – Jenn Hsia, Lino Jubilado, and Nome Stark.

 Connect with Jenn hSia